adarlan/eks-lab/README.md

 - Amazon Web Services (AWS) account
 - GitHub account
-- HashiCorp Cloud Platform (HCP) Terraform account
+- HashiCorp Cloud Platform (HCP) Terraform account and organization

-And their respective CLIs configure to access the accounts:
+And their respective CLIs configured to access the accounts:

 - `aws`
 - `gh`
 - `terraform`

+You also need a registered domain.
+It can be registered in any domain registrar, since you have a Route 53 hosted zone configured as DNS server.

 ## Setup

 ### Fork & Clone

 Fork this repository to your GitHub account and clone your fork on your computer.
-As this project requires configurations and credentials to access your cloud platform accounts, you need to work on your own repository.
+As this project requires configurations to access your cloud platform accounts, you need to work on your own repository.

 Example (cloning the repository with GitHub CLI, but feel free to clone with git over HTTPS or SSH):